robertfeliciano/robertfeliciano/README.md

 - Hi, I’m Robert Feliciano
-- I’m interested in software development, kernel programming, and machine learning.
+- I’m interested in operating systems, machine learning, and trading algorithms.
 - I’m currently pursuing a BS in Computer Science with a minor in Pure and Applied Mathematics at Stevens Institute of Technology.

 <!---